joseph8th/shkeleton/README.md

     cp shkeleton* DEST

-Then open in your favorite text editor (emacs, right?!?) and start reading.
+Then open in your favorite text editor (`emacs`, right?!?) and start reading.
 Also, open `shkeleton.sh` to see an example configuration and function definitions.

 ## Usage